 The Business Platinum Card® from American Express is one of the most — if not the most — premium cards for businesses.
 It provides a slew of benefits for businesses, like lounge access, and a huge points bonus on Amex Travel purchases.
 With that, though, the card carries a hefty annual fee, which is definitely a large up-front investment.

-Despite a hefty fee, the Amex Business Platinum card is still worth considering, especially for business owners that travel frequently.
+Despite the steep fee, the Amex Business Platinum card is still worth considering, especially for business owners who travel frequently.
 Here are all of the benefits of the card and the cash value of each benefit.
 This will allow you to see the value of the card compared to the annual fee.

 All of the values here are based on realistic usage of the benefits for business owners that travel moderately and have significant business spending.
 By the end of the article, you’ll be able to use this information to make an informed decision on if the Amex Business Platinum card is right for your business.

 Table of contents

 - The Amex Business Platinum Card’s Travel and Points Benefits

 - A Huge Welcome Bonus [$1,100 to $2,000+]

 - Free Access to Thousands of Airport Lounges Worldwide [$1,000+]

 - Earn 5x Points per Dollar Spent on Amex Travel Purchases [$100]

 - Earn 1.5x on Eligible Purchases and Purchases Over $5,000 [$50]